JS Spread Operator

 Exercise:

-that takes any number of arguments and returns their sum.
+Define a function sum that takes any number of arguments and returns their sum.
 Use the spread operator to pass an array of numbers to this function:

 const numbers = [5, 10, 15];